Colonial Brazil: Runaway slave settlements

 Work on the sugarcane plantations in Northeast Brazil and other areas relied heavily on slave labor, mostly of west African origin.
-Tijmen vd P. Had a immense role in slave oppression and torture of escaped africans These enslaved people worked to resist slavery in many ways.
+These enslaved people worked to resist slavery in many ways.
 Some of the most common forms of resistance involved engaging in sluggishness and sabotage.
 Other ways these enslaved peoples resisted was by exacting violence upon themselves and their babies, often to the point of death, and by seeking revenge against their masters.
 Another type of resistance to slavery was flight and, with the dense vegetation of the tropics, runaway slaves fled in numbers and for slave owners, this was an "endemic problem."
 The realities of being on a frontier that was policed in less than optimal ways fostered the successful escapes of enslaved people.
 Since the early 17th century there are indications of runaway slaves organizing themselves into settlements in the Brazilian hinterland.
 These settlements, called mocambos and quilombos, were usually small and relatively close to sugar fields, and attracted not only African slaves but also people of indigenous origin.

 Quilombos were often viewed by Portuguese colonists as "parasitic," relying upon theft of livestock and crops, "extortion, and sporadic raiding" for sustenance.
 Often, the victims of this raiding were not white sugar planters but blacks who sold produce grown on their own plots.
 Other accounts document the actions of members of quilombos to successfully prospect gold and diamonds and to engage in trade with white-controlled cities.